PILGRIMAGE

 The time had flown, as they said it would, and we had to start to prepare emotionally for departure.

-In the evening presentation, a Counsellor of the ITC told the story
+In the evening presentation, a Counsellor of the ITC told the story of a

 on meeting 'Abdu'l-Bahá, stayed as his secretary, and became a famous